mohamadmansourX/TextBPN-Training/README.md

 - [x] Wandb API Support (Just add enable it in the [Config file](https://github.com/mohamadmansourX/TextBPN-Training/blob/eb958af28e10ee53af06f8b7e0cad49c82bf057b/cfglib/Config.yml#L60).
 - [ ] Add more options for checkpoints managment

-*Note*: Their is a small typo in the validation step that'll be fixed soon.
+*Note*: Their is a a small error in the validation step.
+I'll be fixing it soon.

 ## 1.Prerequisites:
 ```text